Gen Kelsang Tsoglam, Resident Teacher

-Susan is a long time practitioner of Buddhism and presents teachings with concise and immediately relevant practicality.
+Susan is a long time practitioner of Kadmapa Buddhism and meditation.
+She presents teachings with concise and immediately relevant practicality.

 Jason Valcourt—Tuesday Night Meditation

 Jason has always been an avid seeker of spiritual growth and has been studying Kadampa Buddhism and meditation for over ten years, and is a singer-songwriter and organic vegetable farmer.
 He draws on a broad spectrum of personal and professional experiences to enhance his teachings.

 Jason is down to earth and approachable and his classes focus on practical methods to apply Buddhist instructions to improve the quality of our daily lives.
 He also does community outreach meditation classes at Wheeler High School.

 Laura McPeake—Thursday Lunchtime Meditation

 Professionally her work in the emergency department informs her teachings, giving her practical examples of the importance of being kind and present in the moment.

-Lloyd Williams has been studying meditation for over 20 years and is a senior Kadampa Buddhist teacher and student.
+Lloyd Williams has been practicing meditation for over 20 years and is a senior Kadampa Buddhist teacher and student.
 He brings a very practical and clear understanding and experience to his teachings.

 Katherine Brown—Friday Morning Meditation: Little Compton

-Angela teaches the Meditation for Kids and Families class at AKBC.
-She has been studying Buddhism and practicing meditation for over eight years, learning from Kadampa teachers in Seattle, Philadelphia, and Providence.
+Angela teaches meditation for kids and families at AKBC.
+She is a senior Kadmapa Buddhist teacher, studying and practicing for over eight years.
+She has learned from Kadampa teachers in Seattle, Philadelphia, and Providence.

-Angela’s professional background is in elementary education and psychology; she has over 20 years of experience developing theatre, outdoor, educational, and therapeutic programs for children.
-Angela is warm, friendly, and engaging with children and adults alike; her classes are known for being interactive, meaningful, and lots of fun!
+Angela’s professional background is in elementary education and psychology.
+She has over 20 years of experience developing theatre, outdoor, educational, and therapeutic programs for children.
+She is warm, friendly, and engaging with children and adults alike; her classes are known for being interactive, meaningful, and lots of fun!